New York Township, Caldwell County, Missouri

-New York Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
+New York Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the United States.
 As of the 2020 census, its population was 266.

+History

+New York Township was organized on November 4th, 1869, and was called Grand River Township; its name was changed to the present on December 30th, 1869.

 Geography

 New York Township covers an area of 36.09 sqmi and contains no incorporated settlements.

 The streams of Brush Creek, Cottonwood Creek, Crabapple Creek, Little Otter Creek, Otter Creek and Tom Creek run through this township.